 The Petrified forest:

 The world’s biggest petrified forest is found in the Gabal Qatrani mountain range to the north of Lake Qarun.
-It is home to trees that are about 40 metres tall and have been ossified for thousands of years.
+It is home to trees that are about 40 meters tall and have been ossified for thousands of years.
 The petrified forest is made up of the remains of a forest that once existed 40 million years ago.
-The trees are petrified down to the tiniest features, and they even include marshy vegetation and aquatic ferns.
+The trees are petrified down to their tiniest features, and they even include marshy vegetation and aquatic ferns.
 Except for Antarctica, this type of petrified wood may be found on every continent.
 The United States, Argentina, Brazil, China, Indonesia, the United Kingdom, New Zealand, Australia, and Ukraine all have well-known petrified wood locations.

 Qasr Qarun (Qarun Palace):